 Balancing organ systems through meridians

-Korean acupuncture operates on a network of meridians, invisible energy channels that transport vital Qi throughout the body.
-These pathways deliver energy to every organ, tissue, and cell.
-Practitioners recognize three main types: primary meridians linked to specific organs, extraordinary meridians that redistribute Qi through deeper pathways, and collateral meridians connecting primary channels.
+Your body has a network of meridians — invisible channels that carry Qi to every organ, tissue, and cell.
+There are three main types: primary meridians tied to specific organs, extraordinary meridians that redistribute Qi through deeper routes, and collateral meridians that link the primary channels together.

-Each of the twelve primary meridians links to specific organs and their functions.
-Meridians pulse with energy according to natural body rhythms, with each channel most active during a specific two-hour window each day.
+Each of the twelve primary meridians connects to specific organs and their functions.
+They also pulse with your natural rhythms — each channel has a two-hour window each day when it's most active.

-Acupoints along Yin meridians primarily treat the five visceral organs (liver, lungs, kidneys, spleen, and heart) and six hollow organs.
-Points along Yang meridians address issues along their external routes.
-The Heart and Pericardium meridian points specifically reduce angina attacks in patients with chronic stable angina.
+Points along the Yin meridians work mostly on the five visceral organs (liver, lungs, kidneys, spleen, heart) and six hollow organs.
+Points along the Yang meridians handle issues along their external routes.
+Heart and Pericardium meridian points, for example, have been shown to ease angina attacks in patients with chronic stable angina.

 Stimulating healing through extremity points